 If you were ever bored in class and started playing with your hair, you’re halfway there with this look, honey.
 Start with splitting hair in the back down the middle, then begin a regular three-strand (crossing-over stitch) braid on each section, tying each off with an elastic.
 Bonus points for pink anything.

 The OG of all braids!
 Granted, this takes a bit of maneuvering—perhaps even between two mirrors—but once you get the hang of it, this skill stays with you for life.
 Start by grabbing three separate pinches of hair at the hairline, then crossing the left over the right, but grabbing new pinches from each side as you go down the head.
 After you pass the scalp you can free-braid till the ends.
 Finish your braid with a shine spray like Bed Head By TIGI Headrush Shine Hairspray to add a glossy effect.

 We like to call this the half-French, only in that you pinch new hair only on one side of the head (the back), and leave the forehead side of the link “closed.”
 Like a regular three-strand braid, you cross the left over the right, and incorporate new hair into the right before it crosses over to the left.
 Start by creating a side part, and start grabbing hair immediately after the partline, working towards that ear.
 Free-braid once you pass the temple, and secure with a hair tie.
 Need more guidance?
 Peep our waterfall braid tutorial.

 8. French Half-Updo

-This look starts out as a French braid on the crown, then become a free-standing regular plait afterwards, in manner of a half-updo.
+This look starts out as a French braid on the crown, then becomes a free-standing regular plait afterward, in manner of a half-updo.
 We love the ’90s vibe this look gives!